 Prince chose well when he established The Time, but the two still needed every help they could get, and what better way to do so than go to the man that brought them together?
 “Jungle Love” is clearly drenched in Prince’s funk influences and was something that would truly shine on the dance floor.

 Even someone as renowned as Patti LaBelle had to reach out to Prince for her album, Be Yourself, for added input on her new material.
 “Yo Mister” was created solely for this release where Prince took a dip into modern swing and did the production for the song as well.
 The song about the potential downfall of a father-daughter relationship net LaBelle one of her best commercial-performing songs ever.

 “A Love Bizarre” – Sheila E.

 Imagine having Prince’s admiration that it was second nature to trade creative ideas with the Purple One.
-That’s how special the musician regarded Sheila E., where he even said that he and bassist Andre Cymone were having a backstage banter and “were just fighting about which one of us would be the first to be your husband. ”
+That’s how special the musician regarded Sheila E., where he even said that he and bassist Andre Cymone were having a backstage banter and fought over who she would take as her husband from both of them.

 “When You Were Mine” – Cyndi Lauper